casanovg/timonel/README.md

 --------------------------------------------------------------------------
 1-Install WinAVR in "C:\WinAVR-20100110"

-2-Replace WinAVR subdirectories with the newer version from (http://blog.zakkemble.net/avr-gcc-builds) (http://blog.zakkemble.net/download/avr-gcc-8.2.0-x64-mingw.zip) at the time of this writing.
+2-Replace WinAVR subdirectories with the newer AVR-GCC versions from (http://blog.zakkemble.net/avr-gcc-builds) (http://blog.zakkemble.net/download/avr-gcc-8.2.0-x64-mingw.zip) at the time of this writing.
   Open a Window command box and run: "avr-gcc --version" to check that the newest version is in your path.